Come allenarsi nella Pole Dance in modo sicuro ed efficace

 When the muscle is not yet strong enough, the body tends to:

-• compensate with structures not suitable for the load
+• compensate with structures that are not suited to the load

 • modify an exercise before it becomes harmful

-This is one of the reasons why teaching is crucial in injury prevention .
+This is one of the reasons why teaching is essential for injury prevention.

 The golden rule I always teach